-We are one of the world's leading container leasing and management companies.
-We operate our business through two segments: equipment leasing and container management.
-We purchase new and used equipment, which we lease primarily to container shipping lines, freight forwarders and other transportation companies and either retain as part of our owned fleet or sell to container investors for whom we then provide management services.
+We are one of the world's leading equipment leasing and management companies.
+We operate our business through two segments: equipment leasing and equipment management.
+We purchase new and used equipment, which we lease primarily to container shipping lines, freight forwarders and other transportation companies and either retain as part of our owned fleet or sell to third-party investors for whom we then provide management services.
 In operating our fleet, we lease, re-lease and dispose of equipment and contract for the repair, repositioning and storage of equipment.
-As of December 31, 2012, our container fleet comprised 1,063,550 20-foot equivalent units or TEUs, the industry's standard measurement unit, 66.2% of which represented our owned fleet and 33.8% of which represented our managed fleet.
-We also own a fleet of 1,456 railcars, which we lease in North America.
+The following table shows the composition of our container fleet as of December 31, 2013 and our average fleet utilization for the year ended December 31, 2013: